 In his corporate roles, Jim earned a reputation as a team player who consistently received the highest-possible ratings in annual performance reviews, employee engagement ratings, and peer-to-peer/360-degree appraisals.
 He earned “Coach of the Year,” honors based upon his team’s exceptional employee engagement results, a “First in the Foxhole” award attaining for the highest peer-to-peer ranking on a 14,000-employee campus, and an AT&T GIS “Great Performance” award, presented to the top 1% of employees whose management practices foster employee engagement and business practices innovation.

 Outside the office, Jim serves as guest and motivational speaker for a wide range of business, professional, technology, and charitable groups, having served as a volunteer executive for the United Way and other civic organizations.
-He and his wife live in San Diego; two college-age sons, both of whom are Eagle Scouts, attend University of California Santa Cruz (Technology & Information Management) and Dartmouth College (Government).
+He and his wife live in San Diego; two college-age children, both of whom are Eagle Scouts, attend University of California Santa Cruz (Economics & Technology Management) and Dartmouth (Computer Science).

 Jim received his M.A. from Boston University, completing his self-directed major in business communications from the College of Communications (COM) in conjunction with School of Management (SMG); he previously earned his B.A. in communications, with minors in marketing, English, sociology, and philosophy, from the University of Dayton.
 Mid-career, he also earned an executive MBA from the University of Pennsylvania’s Wharton School of Business, sponsored by the AT&T School of Business.